 The band saw comes with a ¼-inch blade, a 2.5-inch dust port, a miter gauge for setting boards at precise angles, and a rip fence to keep your cuts straight.

-Getting a great metal-cutting band saw can be a little more difficult than finding a reliable, affordable woodworking band saw.
-However, the WEN 4-by-6-inch Metal-Cutting Band Saw is an excellent option that works well on everything from steel and aluminum to copper or brass.
+Buying a great metal-cutting band saw can be a little more difficult than finding a reliable, affordable woodworking band saw.
+However, the Shop Fox W1715 Metal-Cutting Bandsaw is an excellent option that works well on everything from steel and aluminum to copper or brass, as well as wood and plastics.

-This WEN band saw is portable and foldable.
-It features a durable stand and a folding saw that easily moves for horizontal or vertical cutting.
-The saw has three speeds— 80-, 120- and 200- feet per minute—for a range of options when you’re slicing through metal.
+This Shop Fox band saw comes on its own wheeled stand, so you can easily move it right where you want it.
+The blade easily adjusts for either horizontal or vertical cutting, allowing you to tackle more complicated designs or cuts.
+The saw has three speeds— 78-, 108- and 180- feet per minute—for a range of options when you’re slicing through metal.
 Additionally, the band saw allows for cuts anywhere from 0 to 60 degrees and has a beveling vice for a sturdy grip.
-With this WEN band saw you get ball bearing blade guides, onboard blade tension and tilt knobs, automatic safety shut off features, and a feed rate adjustment handle.
-The saw is powered by a 4.6-amp motor and features a two-year warranty.
+With this Fox Shop band saw, you get ball bearing blade guides, onboard blade tension and tilt knobs, automatic safety shut-off features, and a feed rate adjustment handle.
+The saw is powered by a ¾-horsepower motor and features a two-year warranty.

 Best for Resawing: Rikon Power Tools 10-305 Bandsaw With Fence